jhpyle/docassemble/_docs/objects.md

   this method to be called immediately before the `complete_attribute` is set.
 If your class does not provide a `.hook_on_item_complete()` method, this method does nothing.
-* <a name="DAList.filter"></a>`filter()` - returns a shallow copy of the list object where the elements of the list are filtered according to criteria specified in keyword arguments.
+* <a name="DAList.filter"></a><a name="DASet.filter"></a>`filter()` -
+  returns a [shallow copy] of the list object where the elements of the list are filtered according to criteria specified in keyword arguments.
 For example, if `person` is a list of [`Individual`]s, and each individual has an attribute `is_witness` that is either `True` if the person is a witness and `False` otherwise, you can write `person.filter(is_witness=True)` to get a list of witnesses.
   This only works if the list is a list of objects.
 By default, the list that is returned will have the same instance name as the original list, but you can change this by passing a single positional parameter.
 Running `witness = person.filter('witness', is_witness=True)`, for example, will set `witness` to an object with the instance name `witness`.
 However, note that the instance names of the elements of the list will not be changed.
 While the `filter()` method can be a useful shorthand, its features are very limited.
 In most situations, it is probably better to use a [list comprehension].
 * <a name="DAList.initializeObject"></a>`initializeObject()` - Calling
   `my_list.initializeObject(0, DAObject)` will set the first item in the list to a `DAObject`, with an appropriate instance name.